-In my view, Options gathered information on which it could and should reasonably have made an assessment in 2012 and based on that Options should have come to the conclusion not to accept introductions from Cape Verde 4 Life.
+In my view, Options gathered information on which it could and should reasonably have made an assessment in 2012 and should have come to the conclusion not to accept introductions from Cape Verde 4 Life before it received Mr B's application in January 2013.

 In my view, Options should have carried out its proforma based assessment, or an essentially similar assessment, before it first agreed to accept introductions from Cape Verde4 Life.
-If it had done so it would have rejected Cape Verde4 Life's request to act as an introducer.
+If it had done so, it would have rejected Cape Verde4 Life's request to act as an introducer.
 Alternatively if it carried out such an exercise within a short time of allowing introductions, without first carrying out the assessment in full, it should have decided not to continue to accept business from Cape Verde4 Life.

-In either event it is my view that if Options had acted reasonably, in a way that was consistent with its role as a non-advisory SIPP operator, and in a way that was consistent with its obligations in that role under the Principles and with good industry practice, it would not have accepted business from Cape Verde4 Life by the time of Mr W's application.
+In either event it is my view that if Options had acted reasonably, in a way that was consistent with its role as a non-advisory SIPP operator, and in a way that was consistent with its obligations in that role under the Principles and with good industry practice, it would not have accepted business from Cape Verde4 Life by the time of Mr B's application.
 And it would not have accepted his application.

-By the time of Mr W's application Options had carried out due diligence checks in relation to the Salinas Sea investment and had been accepting business from Cape Verde4 Life for several months.
-This meant Options knew, or should reasonable have known, Cape Verde4 Life:
+By the time of Mr B's application Options had carried out due diligence checks in relation to Cape Verde4 Life and the Salinas Sea investment, which meant it knew Cape Verde4 Life: